 - Prick the bottom and refrigerate or freeze (better).

-- To blind bake: put a large piece of aluminum foil or parchment paper over the frozen dough and add weight: ceramic balls, uncooked rice, beans, chickpeas, flour.
+- To blind bake: cover the dough with a large piece of aluminum foil or parchment paper and add weight: ceramic baking balls, uncooked rice, beans, chickpeas, flour.
 Anything that will hold the paper and can go into the oven.

 - Bake for 15 minutes and carefully lift the paper with the weight.
 The dough should be somewhat dry and have held its shape.
 Bake it for another 5-10 minutes, until no streaks of butter remain in the bottom and the surface is dry.
 Let it cool on a wire rack while you prepare the lattice.